AzuxDario/MiraiZuraBot/README.md

   * wlaczTematUrodzin - Enable birthday topic.
   * wylaczTematUrodzin - Disable birthday topic.
 ## SIF (School Idol Festival)
+  * eventEN - Shows info about event on EN server based on event name.
+  * eventJP - Shows info about event on JP server based on event name.
   * idolka - Shows idol informations based on her name.
   * karta - Shows SIF card based on id and information about idolisation.
   * losowaIdolka - Shows random idol.
   * losowaKarta - Shows random card.
+  * losowaPiosenka  Shows random song.
+  * losowyEventEN - Shows random event in SIF EN.
+  * losowyEventJP - Shows random event in SIF JP.
+  * nastepnyEventEN - Shows info about next event in SIF EN.
+  * nastepnyEventJP - Shows info about next event in SIF JP.
   * obecnyEventEN - Shows info about current event in SIF EN.
   * obecnyEventJP - Shows info about current event in SIF JP.
+  * piosenka - Shows info about song based on name.
-  * nastepnyEventEN - Shows info about next event in SIF EN.
+  * poprzedniEventEN - Shows info about previous event in SIF EN.
-  * nastepnyEventJP - Shows info about next event in SIF JP.
+  * poprzenidEventJP - Shows info about previous event in SIF JP.
+  * wyszukajEvent - Search for events.
+  * wyszukajIdolke - Search for idols.
+  * wyszukajKarte - Search for cards.
+  * wyszukajPiosenke - Search for songs.
 ## Roles
   * pokazRole - Shows the roles that you can assign yourself on server.
   * nadajRole - Assign role to you from the role list.